CNBC Awards

 2. Improved order accuracy

 Order fulfillment mistakes can have significant consequences in a highly competitive market like Singapore.
-WMS plays a crucial role in ensuring accurate picking, packing, and shipping, contributing to heightened customer satisfaction and reduced return rates, thereby bolstering the reputation of businesses operating in the region.
+WMS system plays a crucial role in ensuring accurate picking, packing, and shipping, contributing to heightened customer satisfaction and reduced return rates, thereby bolstering the reputation of businesses operating in the region.

 3. Efficient resource utilization